zonemaster/zonemaster/docs/public/configuration/global-cache.md

-If [Zonemaster-CLI][Zonemaster::CLI installation] has been installed, then run `zonemaster-cli` with `--profile /etc/zonemaster/profile.json` (or `--profile /usr/local/etc/zonemaster/profile.json` if on FreeBSD) to use the global cache.
+If [Zonemaster-CLI][Zonemaster::CLI installation] has been installed, then run `zonemaster-cli` with `--profile /etc/zonemaster/profile.json` (or `--profile /usr/local/etc/zonemaster/profile.json` for FreeBSD) to use the global cache.
 Caching will persist between test unless it has expired.

 See `man zonemaster-cli` and look for `cli.args` for how to make it the custom